Follow us on networks

 Obesity

-In another study, focused on the effects of obesity on fertility, although the antral follicle count did not differ, the Antimüllerian hormone did.
+In another study, focused on the effects of obesity on fertility, although the antral follicle count did not differ, the Anti-Müllerian hormone did.

-ovarian surgeries
+Ovarian surgeries

 On the other hand, any type of ovarian surgery usually leads to reductions in the woman's ovarian reserve, with multiple cases of premature ovarian failure.
 The most common case is the removal of endometriotic ovarian cysts.
-In any case, more studies are required to clarify whether the damage is related to the surgical procedure or to the previous presence of cysts.
+In any case, more studies are required to clarify whether the damage is related to the surgical procedure or the previous presence of the cysts.

 Doubts regarding ovarian reserve and fertility